 4001 Experimental Research

 A course in lab or field research in biological science.
-Course may taken only once for credit.
-Prerequisite: 12 hours of chemistry, BIOL 1014, 1024 and 8 additional hours in biology.
+Course may be taken only once for credit.
+Prerequisite: BIOL 1014, 1024, and eight additional hours in Biology, twelve hours of Chemistry.
 Fall, Spring.

 4013 Histology and Microtechniques

 Lecture and lab dealing with primary tissues of vertebrate animals.
 A practical course laboratory technicians, premedical students and other biology students.
-Prerequisite: BIOL 2014.
+Prerequisite: BIOL 2014 and 2024 or consent of instructor.
 Spring.

 This course is a study of the basic principles, theories and mechanisms of heredity in the context of historical Mendelian approaches and modern molecular techniques.
 It will address transmission genetics, population genetics, quantitative genetics and molecular genetics.
 The course incorporates recent research in the presentation and analytical evaluation of course material with a focus on laboratory techniques and molecular mechanisms.
-3 hours lecture and e hours lab.
-Prerequisites: MATH 2063, eight hours of biology, and eight hours of chemistry.
+Prerequisites: MATH 2063, eight hours of Biology, and eight hours of Chemistry.
 Spring.

 4064 Cell and Molecular Biology

 This course is designed to address general and specific principles of cellular and molecular biology.
 The course covers basic chemical and physical concepts important to understanding cellular and molecular processes, cell membrane structure and function, storage and expression of genetic information, signal transduction, synthesis and function of cellular membrane systems, cellular interactions, cytoskeletal structure and function, and the cell cycle.
 The course incorporates recent research in the presentation and analytical evaluation of course material with a focus on laboratory techniques and molecular mechanisms.
-3 hours lecture and 3 hours lab.
 Prerequisites: BIOL 1014, 2014 or 2024, 8 hours of chemistry.
-Recommended: CHEM 3005 and 3015.
+Recommended: CHEM 3004 and 3104.
 Fall.

 4783 On the Ouachita